No. 11 Squadron RAAF: Post-war

 In May 2015, it was announced that the squadron would begin transitioning from Orions to Boeing P-8 Poseidons.
-The first aircraft was delivered in November 2016 and as of June 2017 the squadron was operating three P8As.
-Twelve aircraft were being operated by December 2019.

-In April 2018, an 11 Squadron P-8A Poseidon was deployed to Japan to conduct maritime surveillance to prevent sanctions evasions by North Korea as part of Operation Argos.
-There have been multiple subsequent deployments.

-In October 2019, an 11 Squadron P-8A Poseidon was deployed to the Middle East in support of a US-led International Maritime Security Construct, which includes forces from the US, Saudi Arabia, Bahrain and the UK.
+The first aircraft was delivered in November 2016 and as of June 2017 the squadron was operating three P-8As.
+In April 2018, a No. 11 Squadron Poseidon was deployed to Japan to conduct maritime surveillance to prevent sanctions evasions by North Korea as part of Operation Argos.
+There have been several subsequent deployments.
+In October 2019, a Poseidon was deployed to the Middle East in support of a US-led International Maritime Security Construct, which includes forces from the US, Saudi Arabia, Bahrain and the UK.
+The squadron took delivery of its twelfth Poseidon in December.

-In January 2020, during the devastating and unprecedented Australia wide bush fires, an 11 Squadron P-8A Poseidon was utilised under the Emergency Defence Assistance to the Civil Community role as a surveillance asset for Operation Bushfire Assist.

-On May 26th 2022, during a Defence Force maritime surveillance mission, an 11 Squadron P8-A Poseidon later identified as A47-008 callsign ASY-189 was intercepted by a PLAAF J-16 fighter jet in International Airspace over the South China Sea.
-The Defence Minister stated that the J-16 deployed flares and chaff that was ingested into the P8-A's engine.
+In January 2020, during the Australia-wide bushfires, a No. 11 Squadron Poseidon was utilised under the Emergency Defence Assistance to the Civil Community role as a surveillance asset for Operation Bushfire Assist.
+On 26 May 2022, during a Defence Force maritime surveillance mission, a Poseidon later identified as A47-008, callsign ASY-189, was intercepted by a PLAAF J-16 fighter jet in International Airspace over the South China Sea.
+The Defence Minister stated that the J-16 deployed flares and chaff that was ingested into the P-8A's engine.